whaaaley/parcel-source-map-cli/README.md

 # parcel-source-map-cli
 > Unofficial CLI for @parcel/source-map

-This is a simple CLI wrapper around [`@parcel/source-map`](https://github.com/parcel-bundler/source-map).
+This is a _super minimal_ CLI wrapper around [`@parcel/source-map`](https://github.com/parcel-bundler/source-map) to make it a bit easier to merge source maps together on the fly.
-All you can do is merge source maps.
-Great for minimal builds.

-Tested only with `tsc` and `esbuild` generated source-maps.
-Your mileage may vary.
+Make sure to give [`@parcel/source-map`](https://github.com/parcel-bundler/source-map) a star.
+The fact that a group of developers is finally working on a fast source map package with a decent API is amazing.
+Despite being in alpha, it's already game changing.

 ## Usage